Try Out Our NEW Disneyland Ticket Calculator!

 Casey’s Corner | Quick Service Restaurant

 If there’s anything that’s more American than apple pie, it’s baseball and hot dogs.
 And if there’s anything that’s more American than a hot dog, it’s a loaded hot dog.
 Casey’s Corner at the end of Main Street, U.S.A has it all (minus the apple pie).
-The menu here is packed with loaded hot dogs, from the classic chili-cheese to bacon macaroni & cheese.
-There’s even a plant-based Loaded Slaw Dog for the vegetarians out there, and some decidedly non-vegetarian Corn Dog Nuggets that come with some very popular plastic cheese.
+The menu here is packed with loaded hot dogs, from the classic chili-cheese and Chicago-style to one smothered with pulled pork and chipotle barbecue sauce.
+There’s even a plant-based Chicago Dog for the vegetarians out there, and some decidedly non-vegetarian Corn Dog Nuggets that come with some very popular plastic cheese.
 If you’re lucky, you might even catch the restaurant’s piano man playing just outside.

 Main Street Bakery | Snack Stand